 All financial activities carried out in Andorra are reserved to local licensed entities that compose the Andorran financial system.
-Therefore, foreign managers or advisers wishing to manage, advise or otherwise operate funds in Andorra have to obtain the relevant licence from the INAF.
+Therefore, foreign managers or advisers wishing to manage, advise or otherwise operate funds in Andorra have to obtain prior authorisation from the AFA as stated in question 1.2.